Resource Teacher: Summer Roark

 A.P.
 Chemistry (2 credits; double-period course; Prerequisite: Chemistry) — A.P.
 Chemistry are designed for highly motivated students who wish to achieve additional skills to ensure greater success in first-year chemistry at the college level.
 Students may elect to take the Advanced Placement Chemistry Examination and may qualify for college placement in chemistry.
 The course emphasizes problem solving, laboratory and organizational skills, independent study habits, and self-discipline while engaged in chemical investigations.
 The first semester includes atomic theory, chemical bonding, phases of matter, and solutions.
 The second semester includes types of reactions, equilibrium, reaction kinetics, and thermodynamics.
 During both semesters, there is an emphasis on statistical treatment of data and laboratory methods.

-Environmental Chemistry (1 credit; fulfills the physical science requirement; Prerequisites: Algebra II [may be taken concurrently]; Matter and Energy is also highly recommended) Chemistry in the Community is an application-based approach to chemistry.
+Environmental Chemistry (1 credit; fulfills an elective science requirement; Prerequisites: Algebra II [may be taken concurrently]; Physical Science is also highly recommended) Chemistry in the Community is an application-based approach to chemistry.
 It consists of eight 4 ½ week units in which diverse areas of chemistry are used to understand and solve real-life problems.
 Units include contamination of our water systems, the production of alternative fuels, solutions for global warming, uses of nuclear power, and the development of plastics.
 Content is investigated in a spiraling pattern in which concepts and skills are introduced as needed and deepened as the year continues.

 A.P.
 Environmental Science (1 credit) — this course is designed to be the equivalent of a one-semester, introductory college course in environmental science.
 Unlike most other college introductory-level science courses, environmental science is offered from a wide variety of departments, including geology, biology, environmental studies, environmental science, chemistry, and geography.
 This is a rigorous science course that stresses scientific principles and analysis, and that includes a laboratory component.